-- e) Each applicant must submit his/her Social Security Number (SSN). - f) Recipients who cease to be residents of Illinois after notification of eligibility may complete the academic year with the assistance awarded. - g) Unless otherwise provided, benefits under gift assistance programs are subject to the limits of dollars appropriated to ISAC by the Illinois General Assembly and approved by the Governor. - h) When gift assistance eligibility is limited to a specified number of term payments, the eligibility cap is calculated in accordance with this subsection. - 1) For each semester term of full-time payment benefits, the recipient is assessed 6 eligibility units.
+- e) Applicants with a Social Security Number (SSN) must submit it at the time of applying. - f) Recipients who cease to be residents of Illinois after notification of eligibility may complete the academic year with the assistance awarded. - g) Unless otherwise provided, benefits under gift assistance programs are subject to the limits of dollars appropriated to ISAC by the Illinois General Assembly and approved by the Governor. - h) When gift assistance eligibility is limited to a specified number of term payments, the eligibility cap is calculated in accordance with this subsection. - 1) For each semester term of full-time payment benefits, the recipient is assessed 6 eligibility units.
 For each quarter term of full-time payment benefits, the recipient is assessed 4 eligibility units. - 2) For each semester term of half-time payment benefits, the recipient is assessed 3 eligibility units.
-For each quarter term of half-time payment benefits, the recipient is assessed 2 eligibility units. - 3) For each semester or quarter term of less than half-time payment benefits, the recipient is assessed one eligibility unit. - 4) Sixty eligibility units are the equivalent of payments for 10 semesters/15 quarters of full-time benefits. - 5) Forty-eight eligibility units are the equivalent of payments for 8 semesters/12 quarters of full-time benefits. - i) An applicant shall comply with Selective Service registration requirements, pursuant to 34 CFR 668.37 et seq. - j) Except for grants pursuant to 23 Ill.
+For each quarter term of half-time payment benefits, the recipient is assessed 2 eligibility units. - 3) For each semester or quarter term of less than half-time payment benefits, the recipient is assessed one eligibility unit. - 4) Sixty eligibility units are the equivalent of payments for 10 semesters/15 quarters of full-time benefits. - 5) Forty-eight eligibility units are the equivalent of payments for 8 semesters/12 quarters of full-time benefits. - i) An applicant shall comply with Selective Service registration requirements (see 34 CFR 668.37 et seq.) unless contrary to State law (see 110 ILCS 986/15(a)). - j) Except for grants pursuant to 23 III.
 Adm.
-Code 2730 (Illinois National Guard Grant Program) and 23 Ill.
+Code 2730 (Illinois National Guard Grant Program) (ING Grant) and 23 III.
 Adm.
-Code 2733 (Illinois Veteran Grant Program), an applicant must be maintaining satisfactory academic progress in accordance with the institution's policy. - k) Except for grants pursuant to 23 III.
-Adm.
-Code 2730 (Illinois National Guard Grant Program) and 23 III.
-Adm.
-Code 2733 (Illinois Veteran Grant Program), ISAC gift assistance benefits for courses utilizing distance education are limited to students enrolled in eligible degree or certificate programs who are eligible to receive Title IV, HEA program funds.
+Code 2733 (Illinois Veteran Grant Program) (IVG Grant), an applicant must be maintaining satisfactory academic progress in accordance with the institution's policy. - k) Except for ING and IVG Grants, ISAC gift assistance benefits for courses utilizing distance education are limited to students enrolled in eligible degree or certificate programs that are defined as eligible to receive Title IV, HEA program funds.
 (See 34 CFR 668.38.)

-- Except for grants pursuant to 23 Ill.
-Adm.
-Code 2730 (Illinois National Guard Grant Program) and 23 Ill.
-Adm.
-Code 2733 (Illinois Veteran Grant Program), students enrolled in academic programs while incarcerated are ineligible for ISAC gift assistance benefits. - m) For the purpose of determining the timeliness of an individual's application, the postmark date of an application submitted electronically shall be the date on which ISAC receives that individual's submission of complete application data.
+- l) Except for ING and IVG Grants, students enrolled in academic programs while incarcerated are ineligible for ISAC gift assistance benefits. - m) For the purpose of determining the timeliness of an individual's application, the postmark date of an application submitted electronically shall be the date on which ISAC receives that individual's submission of complete application data.